Essential Behaviors for Admission, Continuation and Graduation for UW Seattle, Bothell, and Tacoma Masters Students and UW Tacoma BSN Students

 Bothell, Washington 98011-8246

-- Disability Support Services (Tacoma)
+- Disability Resources for Students (Tacoma)

 Potential students will be advised of the Essential Behaviors for Admission, Continuation, and Graduation by including this information in the application packets.
 Incoming students will be alerted to the Essential Behaviors expectations during program orientation and told where to locate them.
 The Essential Behaviors will be placed on the School's website or student handbook under policies for academic programs.